 LP offers trim boards that have a cedar wood texture, whereas Hardie only offers smooth trim.
 Consequently, many homeowners prefer the LP trim, and even use it in combination with Hardie Plank.

-When it comes to fire resistance, Hardie will do a better job protecting your house that LP.
+When it comes to fire resistance, Hardie Plank siding will do a better job protecting your house that LP.
 This will be especially true in common situations, such as forgetting to move your grill away from the siding (this is one of the most common damages that homeowners do to their siding, and then need to repair it).

-Finally, when it comes to real fire, Hardie is ASTM rated for fire resistance and will not catch fire.
+Finally, when it comes to real fire, Hardie siding is ASTM rated for fire resistance and will not catch fire.
 This is not the case with LP Smart siding.
 Because it is made from wood, LP will catch fire.

-Ease Of Installation
+Lp vs Hardie Ease Of Installation

-Since Hardie is heavier than LP, its more difficult and time consuming to install.
+Since Hardie is heavier than LP, it’s more difficult and time consuming to install.
 Moreover, many contractors complain the Hardie planks have a tendency to break during installation, which increases material costs due to waste and prolongs installation time.

 Moreover, because LP boards are longer and lighter than Hardie, they are also quicker and easier to install.
 For all these reasons, many contractors switch from Hardie to LP.

 In order to install LP properly, a contractor would need to prep and paint EVERY edge of every piece that he cuts ( he would not need to do this with Hardie).

 So, if you are installing Smartside, it is very important that you make sure that your contractor will prime and paint every edge.

 When you invest thousands of dollars into a siding product, its important to ensure that you are getting a great warranty.
 Read the fine print on the warranty, to know exactly what is covered and under what circumstances.

 They also offer a 15 year warranty on their factory color finishes.
 Keep in mind that Hardie siding from different zones, will have slightly different warranties, so its important to carefully read the details.

 Moreover, Smartside 76 Series will not be covered under the warranty if installed in the following areas around USA: ALASKA, BRITISH COLUMBIA, HAWAII, NORTHERN CALIFORNIA NORTH OF

 I-80 OR WEST OF THE CASCADES IN WASHINGTON, OREGON AND CALIFORNIA.

 If a contractor has been installing Hardie his entire career and has had success with it, he will tell you to just go with it, because it has been tested and proven to work over time.
 He will either not have any opinion about LP or will have a cautious one, since its a new product.

 He may tell you pros and cons of LP based on his own personal experience.
 Ideally, you want to talk to a few contractors who have installed both products to get a real sense of which one may be better for you.

 History of LP vs Hardie

 Prior to this, LP manufactured another siding product called LP Inner Seal, which had major problems, and was eventually discontinued after a major class action law suit against LP.

 The new Smartside siding has a completely different formulation that the Inner Seal and has not had any of the problems that plagued its predecessor.
 Because over the past 20 years, Smart Side has been performing well across the US, it is continuing to grow in popularity as a good quality siding option.